postgrespro/pg_probackup/Documentation.md

 Most fields are consistent with plain format, with some exceptions:

 - size is in bytes.
+- 'prior-backup-id' attribute contain ID of valid backup closest to timeline, located on some of the previous timelines.
+If such backup do not exists, then string is empty.
-- DEGRADED timelines contain 'lost_files' array with information about intervals of lost segments.
+- DEGRADED timelines contain 'lost-segments' array with information about intervals of missing segments.
+In OK timelines 'lost-segments' array is empty.
 - 'N backups' attribute is replaced with 'backups' array containing backups belonging to the timeline.
+If timeline has no backups, then 'backups' array is empty.

 ### Configuring Backup Retention Policy